Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 The calculated band gap phase diagram for phosphorene is shown in Fig.~\ref{fig:phospho_FD}.
-The diagram was constructed by calculating the boundaries between the $\Gamma \Gamma$ and a band gap at $\Gamma$ formed by interchange of LUMO (Least unoccupied molecular orbital) and LUMO + 1 states ($\Gamma\to\Gamma^{\prime}$) and the boundary between the $\Gamma \Gamma$ and $\Gamma \to$$\Gamma$ band gap more than twice as large as that determined by DFT-PBE (and similarly by hybrid functionals~\cite{PhysRevResearch.5.033223}).
-This area extends mostly into the region of tensile strain which is important to prevent the material from wrinkling at higher compressive loads.
-The DFT results are qualitatively similar, see Fig.~\ref{fig:phospho_FD}, irrespective of the DFT functional.
-All PESs (QMC, DFT) are rather parallel, alebeit strongly shifted vertically in energy and their intersections all feature similar curvatures.
+The diagram was constructed from intersections of PESs corresponding to conditions under which the system retains the zero-strain $\Gamma\to\Gamma$ direct gap, and where it forms a direct gap at the $\Gamma$ point but with a level crossing between the lowest unoccupied molecular orbital (LUMO) and LUMO+1 states, labeled $\Gamma\to\Gamma^{\prime}$, and a third situation with a $\Gamma\to$X indirect gap.
+The three different PESs outline three different ``phase'' boundaries.
+No attempt was made to determine the other phase boundaries in Fig.~\ref{fig:phospho_FD}; hence, they correspond to DFT-PBE boundaries.
+As for the first boundary, while both gaps are direct at $\Gamma$, the nature of the excited state is different if the order of unoccupied states is interchanged.
+The new LUMO state has a differing curvature; hence, the transport properties in the conduction band are expected to be significantly modified, which goes in line with straintronic as a tool for electron effective mass modification.
+The DMC boundaries outline a strain tuning area for the direct $\Gamma \Gamma$ band gap more than twice as large as that determined by DFT-PBE (and similarly by hybrid functionals\cite{PhysRevResearch.5.033223}).
+This area extends mostly into the region of tensile strain, which is important to prevent the material from wrinkling at higher compressive loads.
+The DFT results are qualitatively similar (Fig.~\ref{fig:phospho_FD}) regardless of the DFT functional.
+All PESs (e.g., QMC, DFT) are rather parallel, albeit strongly shifted vertically in energy, and their intersections all feature similar curvatures.
 The primary differences consist of relative band offsets (magnitude of band gaps) and the location of the minima.
 These two factors play havoc with the form of the phase diagrams.
-In phosphorene, Fig.~\ref{fig:phospho_FD}, the offsets reduced the $\Gamma\to\Gamma^{\prime}$ section of the diagram by $\approx$ 50 \% in phosphorene~\cite{PhysRevResearch.5.033223}.
-In MoS$_2$, where the strain tuning areas are more compressed, the different treatments were predicting qualitatively different tunings in the K$\to$K section: QMC mainly in the compressiveregion, GW and B3LYP exclusively in compressive, whereas HSE mainly into tensile~\cite{PhysRevResearch.6.013007}.
-Phosphorene was also found to feature high values of the gauge factor of the order of 100 meV per \%, which is comparable to MoS$_2$.
+In phosphorene (Fig.~\ref{fig:phospho_FD}), the offsets reduced the $\Gamma\to\Gamma^{\prime}$ section of the diagram by $\approx$50\% in phosphorene.\cite{PhysRevResearch.5.033223} In MoS$_2$, where the strain tuning areas are more compressed, the different treatments were predicting qualitatively different tunings in the K$\to$K section: DMC mainly in the compressive region, GW and B3LYP exclusively in compressive, and HSE mainly into tensile.\cite{PhysRevResearch.6.013007} Phosphorene was also found to feature high values of the gauge factor of the order of 100 meV per \%, which is comparable to MoS$_2$.
 Combined with the huge tuning area of several percent leaving the direct nature of the band gap intact, this provides a colossal straintronic tunability of phosphorene with the tuning limit likely determined only by the mechanical breakdown of the material.
 The range of band-gap tuning by applied strain while maintaining the direct band gap at $\Gamma$ is truly huge with achievable values of the band gap in the range 2.1 eV to 3.8 eV.
-Surprisingly, this is at complete variance with the straintronic response of the quintessential straintronic material, monolayer MoS$_2$, which features similar gauge factor but an order of magnitude smaller tuning area~\cite{PhysRevResearch.6.013007}.
+Surprisingly, this is at complete variance with the straintronic response of the quintessential straintronic material, monolayer MoS$_2$, which features similar a gauge factor but an order-of-magnitude smaller tuning area.\cite{PhysRevResearch.6.013007}